populationgenetics/exercises/Population_structure/ExerciseStructure_2023.md

 chimpanzees, controversies still exist about the true number of subspecies.
 The unresolved taxonomic labelling of chimpanzee populations has negative implications for future conservation planning for this endangered species.
-In this exercise, we will use 110.000 SNPs from the chimpanzee exome to infer population structure and admixture of chimpanzees in Africa, in order to acquire thorough knowledge of the population structure and thus help guide future conservation management
+In this exercise, we will use around 50.000 SNPs from the chimpanzee exome to infer population structure and admixture of chimpanzees in Africa, in order to acquire thorough knowledge of the population structure and thus help guide future conservation management